Another Day, Another Diet: The Fast Diet

 Video About The Fast Diet With Dr. Michael Moseley

 Spreading the Food Allowance Out Throughout the Day

 The woman that wrote The Fast Diet Recipe book has also tried the diet.
 She did say that for her, having only two meals per day were hard, so instead she split it up and made it three or had a part of the meal as a snack.
 I'm with her on that one.
-I have read quite often that having small meals throughout the day boosts metabolism so that is the plan I will follow.
+I have read quite often that having small meals throughout the day boosts metabolism, so that is the plan I will follow.

 Perks With The Fast Diet

 My commitment to this diet right now, on July 8th, 2013 is for three months, which is the last week in September.
 This works perfectly because my husband and I have a cruise planned for the end of September.
 The great thing about The Fast Diet is that I can actually continue it on a cruise ship.
 There are other choices for meals as well, and cruise ships have the foods available I would need if I want to continue with the diet.
 Once I have reached my goal weight loss of 22 pounds, it's easy to maintain the weight loss by just switching to following The Fast Diet meal plan one day per week.
 Maybe I should shoot for the 24 pounds so I can get down to the recommended BMI, but for now, 22 pounds is my goal.

 One of the perks about The Fast Diet is that I can pick the days during the week that I want to fast.
 So if I plan to go out to eat on a Saturday, I will make sure I don't choose that as a fasting day.
 Another perk, for me at least is that the Fast Diet still allows coffee.
 I love having a cup of coffee in the morning, and other diets don't always allow for this.
 In fact, I had found another diet that I was going to start this same week until I read you have to give up coffee.
 Fortunately, I read about The Fast Diet just in time!

 Stay tuned for more progress...!